 A criminal background check may also search sex offender registries, county criminal court records, domestic and global terrorist watch lists, and federal and state criminal records.
-Additional searches of these databases can take 1 to 3 days depending on manual search requirements.
+Additional searches of these databases can take one to three days depending on manual search requirements.

 Since a federal background check only searches for crimes prosecuted on the federal level, and does not check for convictions at the state level, most employers will search both federal and state criminal records to get a comprehensive report on an applicant’s entire criminal record, particularly if they are hiring for C-level executive positions, CPAs, public sector employees, or someone who will have access to proprietary financial information.

-The check typically includes records from 7 years back or longer, depending on state laws and special circumstances.
+The check typically includes records from seven years back or longer, depending on state laws and special circumstances.

 Turnaround Times for Gun Background Checks

 Universal background checks, or gun background checks, are performed by the FBI and are processed in 2 to 3 minutes through the National Instant Criminal Background Check System (NICS).